When it comes to learning Spanish, you’re holding the remote control.

 If you want high-quality Spanish language reporting, CNN en Español should be your first stop.

-If you want to get an even broader spectrum of videos, not just news broadcasts, FluentU contains the whole pot of gold.
+If you want to get an even broader spectrum of videos, not just news broadcasts, then check out FluentU.

 Euronews is a multi-language news channel headquartered in France and created in 1993.